david-fong/gemel/doc/design/architecture.md

   - lighterhtml
     - See [this handy comparison of lighterhtml and lit-html](https://webreflection.medium.com/lit-html-vs-hyperhtml-vs-lighterhtml-c084abfe1285).tml or lit-html

-- Should I use a frontend framework?
+- Is it a reasonable design choice for Gemel to use a web UI framework?
-  - [VS Code doesn't use a UI framework](https://www.youtube.com/watch?v=gnKzJRr-rd0&ab_channel=VisualStudioCode)!- to maximize performance by being as close to the DOM as possible.
-As someone who started doing things with no UI framework or library and actually enjoyed it, this is super encouraging.
-But I have a feeling that I won't be able to scale that for a more complicated project like this one; my main web project (capswalk) focuses a lot on optimizing one part of the UI and I've mostly ignored the other parts of the UI (moral: hand optimization is not easy to write).
-And it may be helpful to keep in mind that VS Code started around 2015, React around 2013, and solid.js around 2018 and only recently released v1.0.
-Solid.js promises abstraction with high performance, which is really what I'm looking for (simple code is a goal), and I believe it can also be a sustainable choice in the long term.
-Of course, I'll need to try it out to get a better feel for whether that's truly the case.
+  - Motivation: [VS Code doesn't use a UI framework](https://www.youtube.com/watch?v=gnKzJRr-rd0&ab_channel=VisualStudioCode)!- to maximize performance by being as close to the DOM as possible.
+Personal note: As someone who cares about runtime elegance and who started doing things with no UI framework or library and actually enjoyed it, this sounds very tempting.
+  - But:
+    - I have a feeling that I won't be able to scale that for a more complicated project like this one.
+Hand optimization is hard.
+    - VS Code started around 2015, React around 2013, and Solid around 2018 and only recently released v1.0.
+Solid promises abstraction with high performance, which is exactly what I'm looking for.
+Perhaps if Solid existed when VS Code began, they may have considered it as a suitable tool.
+    - VS Code is an IDE for interfacing with _text files_.
+Gemel is not.
+It makes way more sense for gemel to take advantage of the hierarchical capabilities of the DOM.
+Gemel doesn't need to deal with many of the performance and complexity challenges that arise from having to maintain a visage of a text file.